AntiCope/anticope.ml/pages/sub/SwarmGuide.md

+---
+layout: default
+title: Swarm Guide
+parent: Sub Pages
+nav_order: 1
+---

+# Swarm Guide

+Swarm is a module that essentially allows multiple instances of Meteor to be controlled by one instance.
+This allows large tasks to be completed quickly and efficiently by utilising many features of Baritone.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <details>